Acetyld/vue-simple-acl-next/README.md

 // ----- VUE 3 Imports -----
 import { computed } from 'vue'; // For VUE 3
-import { createAcl, defineAclRules } from 'vue-simple-acl';
+import { createAcl, defineAclRules } from 'vue-simple-acl-next';

 // ----- VUE 2 Imports -----
 import Vue from 'vue';
-import VueCompositionAPI from '@vue/composition-api'; // Ensure this is installed Vue.use(VueCompositionAPI); // VueCompositionAPI must be used as plugin before any function, otherwise see your console if warning/errpr import { computed } from '@vue/composition-api'; // import computed function import { createAcl, defineAclRules } from 'vue-simple-acl';
+import VueCompositionAPI from '@vue/composition-api'; // Ensure this is installed Vue.use(VueCompositionAPI); // VueCompositionAPI must be used as plugin before any function, otherwise see your console if warning/errpr import { computed } from '@vue/composition-api'; // import computed function import { createAcl, defineAclRules } from 'vue-simple-acl-next';

 // ---------------
 // The Vue Simple ACL option 'user' can be a user OBJECT, FUNCTION returning a user object